fedepaol/PostmanLib--Rings-Twice--Android/README.md

 * Adding call parameters is straight.
 You however need to rely on [Scribe][scribe] documentation in order to check how to add them

 * The common pattern I suggest to use with postman lib is not to return all the data to the activity, but update your data model <b>inside the processHttpResult</b> method and only update the ui when the activity gets notified of the end of the request

+* _ServerCommand_ implement Parcelable interface.
+This is because the command must be passed to the intent service through an intent.
+In addition to the _Parcelable_ methods, every command implementation must have a static CREATOR field, such as

+    public static final Parcelable.Creator<SampleRestCommand> CREATOR = ...

+## TO BE ADDED / ROADMAP

+* Send burst of commands to adhere to Reto Meier's big cookie approach
+* Plain authentication handling
+* Localization of error messages
+* callback url personalization.
+Not sure yet that __oauth__verifer__  is a standard
+* Switch to SupportFragmentManager to create the oauth fragment in order to target pre HC devices.
+* Recycling commands using a pool
+* Having more than one intentservice to be round robin served for parallel requests